'The Essential Sports Spread Betting Website'

 The total number of points would be 24 + 35 + 42 + 18 + 35 = 154.
 You would therefore win 154 - 97 = 57 points at £2 per point = £114.

-However if it had been pretty one sided, with Hewitt winning 3 sets to nil, you would probably lose, unless each set went to a tie break ie 7-6, 7-6, 7-6.
+However if it had been pretty one sided, with Murray winning 3 sets to nil, you would probably lose, unless each set went to a tie break ie 7-6, 7-6, 7-6.
 Obviously in this example, the closer the game the more you will win if you've bought.
 Where you've sold, you clearly want a quick and very one sided game!

-Rusedski playing Federer.
+Nadal is playing Federer.
 Total number of games is set at 34 - 37.
 If you think that it will be close, and go to 4 or maybe 5 sets, you would BUY at 37.
 Alternatively, if you think one player will win easily you would sell at 34.

 The final total is simply the total number of games in the match - ie 6-3, 6-4, 4-6, 7-5 would be 41.
 A BUYER would win, a SELLER would lose.
 It really is very simple.